Lecrae: Musical style and influences

 According to Miami New Times, he frequently tells the press: "My music is not Christian, Lecrae is."
 He continues: "I think Christian is a wonderful noun, but a terrible adjective.
 Are there Christian shoes, Christian clothes, Christian plumbers, Christian pipes?
 I think if you're going to, you should label it hip-hop... hip-hop is a particular poetic style.
 Labeling it with the faith assumes that the song is going to be some kind of sermon, but there's a lot of social and political things that I don't think make it gospel or Christian music."
 He also stated, "I like to wrap my mind around a total situation.
 I'm a social anthropologist.
 If I never been homeless, let me try to be homeless for a week and soak up that information.
 More like a method actor.
 So for me it's spending time with people and talking about things from their perspective."

-Popular culture
+In popular culture

 Brooklyn Nets guard Jeremy Lin recommended Lecrae and Hillsong in an interview when asked about his pre-game music.
 Former NFL quarterback Tim Tebow and professional wrestler Ezekiel Jackson have also endorsed Lecrae.
 During March 2014, Lecrae signed a ten-day contract with the Atlanta Hawks, and on April 4, 2014, he performed live at Philips Arena after the Hawks game.
 "Dum Dum", a song by Tedashii featuring Lecrae, was used on an episode of So You Think You Can Dance.
 Lecrae also created the theme song for a new ESPN SportsCenter block called "Coast to Coast".
+In September 2024, Kendrick Lamar mentioned Lecrae in an untitled song that media outlets referred to as "Watch the Party Die", to which Lecrae responded with his own track, "Die For The Party".